Cheapest fixed rate energy now (UK) — August 2026 deals that beat the cap

 Most people search for the cheapest fixed energy deal because they want predictable bills.
 In practice, the cheapest fixed tariff is usually the one with the best balance of:

-Why fix your energy now, before the July 2026 cap rise?
+Why fix your energy under the current price cap?

 Protection from further price rises